malelew/read-facebook-data/README.md

 here, https://developers.facebook.com/docs/facebook-login/access-tokens.
 Also
 the FB_ID_COLUMN variable corressponds with the column containing the FB ids.

-If you would rather look into other data and relations than you can adjust the get_object with anything present in the documentation: http://facebook-sdk.readthedocs.io/en/latest/api.html
+If you would rather look into other data and relations than you can adjust get_object with most of the functions present in Facebook python module documentation: http://facebook-sdk.readthedocs.io/en/latest/api.html